igorvilela28/Chuck-Norris-Facts/README.md

 The goal of this project is to demonstrate skills on Android development as well as to apply some of the best practices in Kotlin development.

-The project aims to replicate real world development scenarios, with a well defined architecture, unit and integration tests.
+The project aims to replicate real world development scenarios, with a well defined architecture, a continuous integration setup, unit and integration tests.
 It also has the setup for generate a integrated test coverage report and to obfuscate the code on production builds, using proguard.

+The product requirements for the application can be found at the [GithubProjects](https://github.com/igorvilela28/Chuck-Norris-Facts/projects/1) page.

-To download the latest APK, you could check the artifacts on the latest successful build on [Bitrise](https://app.bitrise.io/app/9d7d60cad3099158)
+Check the artifacts on the latest successful build on [Bitrise](https://app.bitrise.io/app/9d7d60cad3099158) to download the latest APK.

 ## Stack